AS0013/DatabaseProject_UCPH/README.md

 Additionally we have added an "Add Project" submission page where users would be able to upload their Bachelor and Master's theses to the database.
 Currently this "upload" means to enter a link to a pdf file, but conceptually this could -if hosted on a service like AWS or Azure- be integrated with a file storage solution, allowing for files to be uploaded to the site and stored internally.

+There is an E/R diagram attached that shows how our database is structured.

 ## Required Packages

 To run this project, you need the following Python Packages: